What is a Foundation degree?

 - A course which offers a blend of academic and work-based learning

-- A qualification validated and awarded by universities
+- A qualification validated and awarded by a university

 - A stand-alone recognised degree in its own right equivalent to the first two years of an honours degree